-There are four key functions of our school and these will be reflected in each topic and aspect of the curriculum.
+There are four key functions of our school and these are reflected in each topic and aspect of the curriculum.
 These are:

-The curriculum will be driven by all the staff at River View with key staff members
+The curriculum is driven by all staff at River View with key staff members

 being responsible for key areas of learning.

 Our curriculum is based on the 2014 National Curriculum.
 On the left hand side of this page are downloadable links to the curriculum for each year group.
-The curriculum is organised to ensure that the children have a broad and balanced diet, where foundation subjects are taught as units of work.
-The order of these units can be found in the Curriculum aims and objectives document (also downloadable).
-The order of the units is subject to change and reviewed on an annual basis.
+The curriculum is organised to ensure that the children have a broad and balanced diet.

-Assessment of the curriculum has been reviewed to meet the expectations of the new national assessment system.
 All children are assessed termly and all parents receive an annual report that includes end of year outcomes at the end of the academic year (July).
 There are two Parents' Evenings (December and March) a year to discuss children's attainment and progress with staff.
-Staff also welcome the opportunity to discuss progress throughout the year and provide additional advice and support for parents in informal meetings, parental workshops and via the school blog.
+Staff also welcome the opportunity to discuss progress throughout the year and provide additional advice and support for parents in informal meetings, parental workshops and Via Google Classroom.